 Once you have lived in Thailand for more than 180 days in a calendar year you are considered a resident.
 Prior to that 180 days you are considered a non-resident.

-Thailand taxes worldwide income, just as the US does.
+Thailand income tax applies to worldwide income, just as the US does.
 But unlike the US, only residents are taxed on their worldwide income while non-residents are taxed only on the income earned in Thailand.

-Thailand’s tax rates vary depending on your personal income.
-Rates are progressive and range from 0% for those who earn less than 150,000 baht to 37% for those who earn more than 4,000,001 baht.
+Thailand tax rates vary depending on your personal income.
+Rates are progressive and range from 0% for those who earn less than 150,000 baht to 35% for those who earn more than 5,000,001 baht.

-Thailand uses a calendar year and your Personal Income Tax return (“PIT”) must be filed by March 31 for the prior year.
+Taxes in Thailand revolve around a calendar year and your Personal Income Tax return (“PIT”) must be filed by March 31 for the prior year.
 If you happen to be a public entertainer or earn advertising fees, you are required to file a ‘mid-year’ return by September 30th.

 Thailand uses a social insurance system where employees contribute 5% on the first 15,000 baht of income, and employers pay a matching 5%.
 The Thai government adds a 2.5% contribution to the insurance system.